Pinzón Island

 Pinzón or Pinzon Island (Isla Pinzón) is an island in Ecuador's Galápagos Archipelago.
 It has no permanent population, an area of 18 km2, and a maximum elevation of 458 m.
 Home to giant Galápagos tortoises of the subspecies Chelonoidis duncanensis and Galápagos sea lions, the island has no visitor facilities and a permit is required for legal visits.

 Names

 The Spanish name Pinzón honors the brothers Martín Alonso and Vicente Yáñez Pinzón, who served as the captains of the Pinta and Niña on Christopher Columbus's first voyage.
 Pinta Island is named after the ship itself.

 The English pirate William Ambrosia Cowley charted the island as Dean's Island in honor of Samuel Pepys's protegé Anthony Deane.
 It was later written Deane Island before the British captain James Colnett renamed it Duncan Island in 1794 after Admiral Adam Duncan, later created 1st Viscount Duncan after his victory over the Dutch at Camperdown in 1797.

 Geography

 Pinzón is part of the Galápagos Islands.
 It has an area of 18 km2, and a maximum elevation of 458 m.
+Pinzon island is a dormant shield volcano with no recorded eruptions within the past 10,000 years.
+On the island, the volcanic crater is still visible to the south-west of the island.
+The area of the island is 18 km squared, and its maximum altitude is 458 m.
+The island is made mainly of igneous rock, more specifically, basalt formed during past eruptions.

+The island was formed alongside other islands situated along the Nazca tectonic plate.
+The underwater volcanoes on the edge of the tectonic plates formed the islands through volcanic activity.
+After the volcanoes erupt, the lava would harden on the volcano's shell.
+This repeated volcanic eruption and lifting eventually stacked above sea level, forming all the Galapagos islands.
+These periodically active volcanoes created an arid landscape for the islands.
+The underwater volcanoes are formed when tectonic plates pull away from each other; the Nazca plate travels eastward, ripping itself away from the South-American plate.
+The area in between the tectonic plates are called the Galapagos hotspot, because of the underwater volcanoes that form.